dzhuang/django-galleryfield/docs/source/customize.rst

 A valid target image model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Image model is where we actually save the image instance uploaded.
-To be a valid target image model, it need to meet one of the following 2 requirements:
+Image model is where we actually save the image uploaded.
+To be a valid target image model,
+it need to meet one of the following 2 requirements:

 1. It has a ``django.db.models.ImageField`` named ``image``.